lab1092/blender-manual_ja/manual/lighting/ambient_occlusion.rst

    The Amb Occ panel, Raytrace method.

-The :guilabel:`Raytrace` method gives the more accurate, but also the more noisy results.
+The *Raytrace* method gives the more accurate, but also the more noisy results.
 You can get a nearly noiseless image, but at the cost of render time...
 It is the only option if you want to use the colors of your sky's texture.

 Attenuation
    Length of rays defines how far away other faces may be and still have an occlusion effect.
 The longer this distance, the greater impact that far-away geometry will have on the occlusion effect.
-A high :guilabel:`Distance` value also means that the renderer has to search a greater area for geometry that occludes, so render time can be optimized by making this distance as short as possible for the visual effect that you want.
+A high *Distance* value also means that the renderer has to search a greater area for geometry that occludes, so render time can be optimized by making this distance as short as possible for the visual effect that you want.

-:guilabel:`Sampling`
+*Sampling*

    Samples
       The number of rays used to detect if an object is occluded.
       Higher numbers of samples give smoother and more accurate results, at the expense of slower render times.
       The default value of ``5`` is usually good for previews.
       The actual number of rays shot out is the square of this number (i.e.
-      :guilabel:`Samples` at ``5`` means ``25`` rays).
+      *Samples* at ``5`` means ``25`` rays).
 Rays are shot at the hemisphere according to a random pattern (determined by the sample methods described above); this causes differences in the occlusion pattern of neighboring pixels unless the number of shot rays is big enough to produce good statistical data.